The Chevelles: 2002–10: Girl God to Accelerator

 Accelerator was released in 2010.
 It was recorded over two recording sessions, where drum tracks were laid down by Marz "Calhoon" Frisini at Forensic Sound Studios, and then with Paul Di Renzo at Lounge Studios, Perth.
 The rest of the recording was done in the Chevelles studio - ATOMiC Studios, with production and mixing performed at Northbridge Sound Studios by the now late John Vilani (RIP).
 The album was mastered at 301 Studios by Don Bartley.

-2010–present
+2010 - present

-In 2010 the Chevelles undertook a World Tour commencing at the Big Day Out in Perth, and followed by a tour through the USA (including appearances at SXSW) and by performances in the UK, Spain and Brazil.
+In 2010 The Chevelles undertook a World Tour to support the Barbarella-Girl God compilation and new album Accelerator commencing at the Big Day Out in Perth, and followed by a tour through the USA (including appearances at SXSW) and by performances in the UK, Spain and Brazil.

-In 2011 and again in 2014 The Chevelles undertook a 21st Anniversary Tour commencing at Southbound musical festival, and then proceeding to the U.S .(including appearances at SXSW) and other shows in the trans atlantic region of the US and then over to Spain playing sold-out shows across the country.
+Again in 2011 The Chevelles undertook a 21st Anniversary Tour commencing at Southbound musical festival, and then proceeding to the U.S .(including appearances at SXSW) and other shows in the trans atlantic region of the US and then over to Spain playing sold-out shows across the country.

-The Chevelles continued to demo new material in their Fremantle garage studio for an upcoming release on Wicked Cool Records in 2018.
-New material sees them returning to their roots and writing material full of power pop riffing and 60's inspired harmonies.
+The Chevelles continued to tour their beloved Spain every few years and demo new material in their Fremantle Atomic Garage studio over the next ten years for upcoming releases with Wicked Cool Records which resulted in the release of the single “Bettie Page” in 2015 (co-written with Little Steven) and “Steve McQueen - I wish I was” in 2019 and “Something About You” in 2022 with Ian Tubbs on drums.
+Ian Tubbs was replaced on drums by long term friend and previous drummer Dave Shaw who had returned back from the East Coast during covid in 2022.